DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/OTHER/FAQ.md

 :--             |:--
 Could not find address for store code '%'	  | Navigate to **EDI > Setup > Trading partner**, filter to applicable customer and add/update address with store code
 Field 'Agreement classification' must be filled in    | Navigate to **EDI > Setup > Document types**.
 Select document **Customer purchase order** and the applicable Settings profile used for the staging record (assigned to Trading partner).
 Select the applicable _Agreement classification_.
-Inventory dimension Site is mandatory and must consequently be specified    |	ACCOUNTS RECEIVABLE > CUSTOMERS > ALL CUSTOMERS Setup default site or warehouse on the customer or if no default, original EDI file needs to include these details.
+Inventory dimension Site is mandatory and must consequently be specified    |	Setup default site or warehouse on the customer or if no default, original EDI file needs to include these details.
-The entered receipt date ‘%’ is not valid because it is before today.
-EDI > DOCUMENTS > CUSTOMER DOCUMENTS > CUSTOMER PURCHASE ORDER
+The entered receipt date ‘%’ is not valid because it is before today  | Edit 'Requested receipt date' to an appropriate date for the staging record at **EDI > Documents > Customer documents > Customer purchase order**
-Edit requested receipt date in staging form
-Item not found	EDI > DOCUMENTS > CUSTOMER DOCUMENTS > CUSTOMER PURCHASE ORDER EDI > DOCUMENTS > CUSTOMER DOCUMENTS > CUSTOMER PURCHASE ORDER CHANGE PRODUCT INFORMATION MANAGEMENT > PRODUCTS > RELEASED PRODUCTS Dependent on Item Id source assigned to Trading partner’s Document, EDI couldn’t find the PO or PO change’s item.
+Item not found	| Dependent on **Item Id source** in the Setting profile and assigned to Trading partner’s Incoming document, EDI couldn’t find the applicable D365 item number.
 Either fix staging or setup on the Item.
-Sales Agreement for customer '%', purchase number ‘%’ not found	Received a Release order referring to Sales agreement that could not be found for the Customer.
+Sales Agreement for customer '%', purchase number ‘%’ not found	  | Received a Release order referring to Sales agreement that could not be found for the Customer. <br> 1.
+If sales agreement is not required, update document setting **Create release order without blanket order** to _Yes_. <br> 2.
+Create/import D365 sales agreement or <br> 3.
+Fix **Customer requisition** on existing sales agreement (if D365 incorrect)
-1. EDI > SETUP > DOCUMENT TYPES
-If sales agreement is not required, update document setting ‘Create release order without blanket order’ to Yes.
-2. Create/import sales agreement or fix ‘Customer requisition’ on existing sales agreement (if D365 incorrect) Missing ASN line configuration on warehouse: ‘%’	INVENTORY MANAGEMENT > SETUP > INVENTORY BREAKDOWN > WAREHOUSES Delivery note has posted, but no ASN created.
-Assign applicable ASN line configuration on the warehouse.
+Missing ASN line configuration on warehouse: ‘%’	| Delivery note has posted, but no ASN created.
+Assign applicable **ASN line configuration** on the 3PL warehouse at **Inventory management > Setup > Inventory breakdown > Warehouses**